Subscribe To This Site

 Lavender oil has a pleasant, refreshing fragrance.
 It may have some deterrent powers against cat and dog fleas.
 It can help relieve headaches.
 Spike lavender is a less beneficial and cheaper variety sometimes offered.

 Melissa has a lovely sweet scent and is good for nervous disorders and for cheering people up.
-Melissa is also known as lemon balm and can be grown in your garden if your climate is Mediterranean or cooler.
+Melissa is also known as Lemon balm and can be grown in your garden if your climate is Mediterranean or cooler.
 You can add a drop or two to pot-pourris to refresh a room or add a drop or two to hot water and stand a bowl in a room.

 Mints such as peppermint are good for keeping you alert.
 The familiar ‘toothpaste’ scent has a clean, refreshing effect.
 It also has a calming influence on nerves.
 Don't use it if you are taking homoeopathic remedies as it is believed to antidote them.